Send, Surrey: Geography and transport

 Send is a lightly dispersed village centred 23 mi south-west from Charing Cross and 6 mi south-west of junction 10 of the M25 and has a developed clustered centre on the old course of the Portsmouth Road which bisects the highest settled part of the village, Burntcommon, which is on the start of rise of the London Clay.
 This road was relieved by the construction of a six-lane bypass, part of the A3 trunk road, which now forms the long south-east border of the village.
 The other principal road is the A247 Woking to West Clandon road which passes through the village from north to south.

 The parish is bounded to the west and part of its northern side by the River Wey, which is controlled by sluices and has been expanded in capacity by a navigable channel running alongside, the Wey Navigation.

 The nearest railway stations are at West Clandon, on the New Guildford Line, and Woking, on the South West Main Line, which offer frequent fast and semi-fast services to London.

+White Bus Services operate irregular routes 462 and 463 through Send village between Woking and Guildford, while Falcon Buses runs the hourly route 715 through Burntcommon between Kingston upon Thames and Guildford.